Divided into three sections, the tool focuses on the following:

 The Osteoarthritis Tool was developed using the CEP’s integrated knowledge translation approach.
 This approach ensures that providers are engaged throughout the development processes through the application of user-centered design methodology.
 Clinical leadership of the resource was provided by Dr. Julia Alleyne.
 A group of clinical and system experts were also engaged to provide feedback on the tool.

 The Osteoarthritis Tool was developed based on a need identified by the Arthritis Alliance of Canada (AAC) and suggested this to the College of Family Physicians of Canada (CFPC).
-The AAC along with the CFPC engaged the CEP to develop a clinical tool for primary care providers across Canada.
+The AAC along with the CFPC engaged the Centre for Effective Practice to develop a clinical tool for primary care providers across Canada.

 Meet the Team